abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 ##### Schedule

-TBD!
-Fill out the [Schej](https://schej.it/e/2e6ec) to help decide :)
+**Fridays, from 3:30 PM to 5 PM**

 This was initially going to run all Spring, but I had some unexpected travel and then some unexpected work.
 As such, this will run during the month of May, starting the week of May 5th.

-I am planning to speak all four weeks.
+I will speak all four weeks.
-If you would like to speak then please reach out and we can discuss scheduling, but there's no pressure at all to do so.

 ##### Notes

 Notes will be posted here on the day of each lecture.

+A view-only link is [here](https://www.overleaf.com/read/xqfvxnsfvykp#bebb7c).
+Contact me if you'd like the editing link, but everyone on the mailing list should've received it.